 The Company has entered into lease agreement for a premise expiring February 29, 2024.
+Future minimum annual lease payments for the next two years and beyond are as follows:

-Future minimum annual lease payments for the next four years and beyond are as follows:
+The Company has entered into second lease agreement for a premise expiring March 31, 2024.
+Future minimum annual lease payments for the next two years and beyond are as follows: